tanner87661/IoTTStick/README.md

 2022/05/05
 - Version 1.5.11
 - bug fixes for automated speed matching function of PurpleHat
+- fixed a bug with upgrading the node configuration to the latest version
 - added Plain English translation to LocoNet viewer
 - corrected a mistake in the assignment of BDL16 zones